Serotoninene/protoizicontent/README.md

 [X] code the side bar menu
 [X] code generate form
 [X] code the progress tracker
+[X] save the quotes in the db
+[] retrieve the object streamed on the client side
 [] code generate checkbox list
 [] code generate text animation shower
 [] in inputForm -> when click on ⌘ + Ent -> submit form